Can the war on terrorism ever be won?

 3. I’m drawing a blank.

-“Can the war on terror ever be won,” and I believe it can, but the way I see the “war on terror” ending, isn’t through guns and violence, third world conflicts or attacks at home…..
-I feel the war on terror will instead be ended by the very portrayal of terror and terrorism itself.
-This requires a shift in the mass media towards a more humanistic approach to both sides, particularly concerning the issues which have led to acts of violence over the years.
+“Can the war on terrorism ever be won?”
+And I believe it can.
+Nevertheless, the way I see the war on terror ending, isn’t through guns and violence, third world conflicts, or random attacks at home…..
+I believe the war on terror, will one day end, through the very portrayal of terrorism itself.
+However, this solution, requires a shift in the mass media, towards a humanistic approach to the news itself.

 All too often, Americans are simply sitting and waiting for the next tragedy to occur.
-We cannot allow the war on terror to become a never ending chain of violence and memorial, simply known as “the war on terrorism.”
-That outcome, which we are currently experiencing, is unacceptable.
+We cannot allow this war on terror to become a never ending chain of violence.
+This never ending chain of violence and memorial, simply known as, “the war on terror,” is unacceptable.

-Then who knows, maybe……… just maybe, one day the war on terror, could come to an end.
+And then perhaps one day the war on terror, could come to an end.